 Advice for Purchasers

 As a purchaser, there are good reasons to ensure you have enough information prior to purchase about the existence of building or planning approvals, and how planning constraints might affect a property, as:

 - obtaining approvals or doing rectification works to bring a building up to standards can be costly

 - a home and contents insurance policy or payout could be affected

 - it may affect the value or resale potential of the property

 Council can help you by providing detailed information about the land, so you can protect yourself during the purchase process and beyond.

 What to look for when buying a property

-However, to inform your final decision, we recommend that you request a property search to tell you:
+To inform your final decision, we recommend that you request a property search to receive a report outlining:

 - Whether all buildings or structures on the property have a building approval

 - Whether a building has had a final inspection, indicating it meets the relevant standards